 Finally, on a more personal note, Professor Kropp has recently traveled to many new countries, including Russia, this year.
 He has also been highly involved in mentoring many students on campus and helping Silicon Valley start-ups succeed.

-Professor Kropp has had a vibrant mix of both academic and industry experience prior to working at the Monterey Institute.
+Professor Kropp has had a vibrant mix of both academic and industry experience prior to working at the Middlebury Institute.
 Academically, Professor Kropp has taught in many countries including positions in Australia, and has taught programs in South Africa, Malaysia, Singapore, Austria and Canada.
 During that time he has published more than 30 journal articles (some cited extensively), eight book chapters, and presented in 74 conferences around the world.

 Professor Kropp also brings his extensive cross-functional industry knowledge to the MIIS MBA Program.
 He consulted for Fortune 500 firms, including GE, Chase Manhattan Bank, and Hewlett-Packard, and government agencies, such as FAA and Department of Transportation.
 Professor Kropp also worked as the Executive Vice President of Texcom, Inc, a specialty product placement firm and was committee staff for the Washington State Senate.